 10. And last but not least…

-A tip from my then 70-year-old Swedish teacher who would be retiring shortly.
+A tip from my then 70-plus-year-old Swedish teacher.
 A tip that, in her opinion, can motivate you immensely to improve your Swedish and that I can highly recommend: pillow talk.

 …preferably in combination with tip no. 9. ;)

 More learning Swedish tips

 - Basic Swedish Phrases, Words & Common Sentences – for Your Trip to Sweden